jonnonz1/nz-statute-book/acts/public/2025/arms-shooting-clubs-shooting-ranges-and-other-matters-amendment-act-2025.md

 This Act is the Arms (Shooting Clubs, Shooting Ranges, and Other Matters) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force 3 months after Royal assent.
+This Act comes into force on 29 June 2025.

 ### 3 Principal Act
 This Act amends the Arms Act 1983.